permitio/permit-aspnet/README.md

   app.MapControllers();
   ```
-* Use the `Permit` to protect controllers or actions:
+* Use the `Permit` attribute to protect controllers or actions:
   ```csharp
   [Permit(action: "read", resourceType: "article")] public Article[] GetArticles()